Koh-i-noor Polycolor Colored Pencils

 Koh-i-noor Polycolor Colored Pencils Review

-Another oil-based offering from Koh-i-noor, these colored pencils capture the most colors of any pencil that the company offers.
-Sets range up to 36 pieces with a nice variety of choices.
+The Koh-i-noor Polycolor Colored Pencils are another oil-based offering from the popular online company, these colored pencils capture the most colors of any pencils from this brand and could be considered their premium set.
+Sets range up to 72 pieces with a nice variety of choices.
 The special oils in the lead, along with other binders, allow for dense, thick strokes without having to apply significant amounts of pressure.
 This is important since these are notorious for being quite fragile.
 Also, despite nice application, colors can seem to run together.
 They have a hexagonal outer wood shell.

 Visual appeal – 3/5